 So the London Philharmonic Orchestra are particularly excited that Adès agreed to conduct Stravinsky’s astonishingly fresh and distinctive retelling of the myth of Perséphone: part ballet, part choral melodrama, all Stravinsky.

 Toby Spence sings the part of the priest Eumolpus; but first, Thomas Trotter unleashes the new organ concerto by the Irish master of musical anarchy, Gerald Barry.
 And Adès conducts his own sideways tribute to Stravinsky: a suite, with two new movements, from his deliciously decadent first opera Powder Her Face.

-Commissioned by the London Philharmonic Orchestra, Berliner Philharmoniker, Philadelphia Orchestra, Saint Louis Symphony Orchestra, Carnegie Hall and Danish National Symphony Orchestra.
+Thomas Adès' Powder her Face Suite is commissioned by the London Philharmonic Orchestra, Berliner Philharmoniker, Philadelphia Orchestra, Saint Louis Symphony Orchestra, Carnegie Hall and Danish National Symphony Orchestra.

 The concert is being broadcast live by Radio 3 on Radio 3 in Concert and is available for 30 days thereafter via the Radio 3 website and the BBC iPlayer Radio app.

 The Clore Ballroom at Royal Festival Hall at 6pm: pre-concert event.

 LPO Soundworks is a platform for talented teenage musicians to collaborate with young people from other artforms in the creation of new and exciting performance pieces.
 Join them for a thrilling performance inspired by Stravinsky – the ultimate cross-arts collaborator.
 Admission free.

 Book multiple London Philharmonic Orchestra events in the same transaction and receive a discount.

 11 – 14 events (25% discount)

 15 or more events (30% discount)